Automated pentesting SaaS

 Can I run continuous pentesting against staging instead of production?

 Yes, and many teams do.
 Continuous monitoring on Essential or Business supports any domain you control, staging, preview environments, or pre-launch surfaces all work.
-AI pentesting can also target staging, which is often the safer choice for the first run of a deeper engagement.
+AI pentesting can also target staging, which is often the safer choice for a first deeper run.

 Will automated pentesting findings be accepted as compliance evidence?

 For SOC 2, ISO 27001, and PCI DSS, automated scanning with documented cadence is widely accepted as ongoing-monitoring evidence (control families like SOC 2 CC7 and PCI DSS Requirement 11).
-For pentest-specific requirements like PCI DSS Requirement 11.3 (penetration testing), automated pentesting can supplement but does not fully replace human pentests.
-Many auditors accept a mix as long as the cadence and scope are documented.
+For pentest-specific requirements like PCI DSS Requirement 11.3 (penetration testing), Barrion's AI pentest delivers an audit-ready report with documented scope, methodology, and proof-of-exploit, reviewed by our security team before release.
+Auditors decide acceptance, and the report gives them what they need to make that call.

 See it run against your app.

 60 seconds to your first report.
-Sign up to set up continuous monitoring, or contact us to scope an AI pentest.
+Sign up to set up continuous monitoring, or run an AI pentest, free to start.